ErikBoesen/lennyshrug/README.md

 # lennyshrug
-lets you lennie then shrug. doot doot
+chrome extension that lets you lennie then shrug. doot doot